E-RYT 200, RYT 500, YACEP, RCYT

 But I referred to you as a "she/they" and you didn't correct me!

-Quoting Transtorah - "For myself, even though I hate being called “she,” if someone refers to me that way, I might or might not correct them depending on many variables: whether I’m going to have to see them again, how confident I feel, who I’m with, how much backup I have, etc. " I have said this quote almost word for word.
-Sometimes correcting someone who doesn't know means I have to out myself to them AND the 5 other people standing around.
+Quoting Transtorah - "For myself, even though I HATE being called “she,” (it makes my skin crawl) if someone refers to me that way, I might or might not correct them depending on many variables: whether I’m going to have to see them again, how confident I feel, who I’m with, how much backup I have, etc. " I have said this quote almost word for word.
+Sometimes correcting someone who doesn't know means I have to interrupt the conversation and out myself to them AND the 5 other people standing around.
 And that puts me in a really awkward position and also means finding out just how OK those people are with transgender people .
 And sometimes it means doing this at work- which is incredibly intimidating.
-And potentially dangerous.
+And/or potentially dangerous.
 But I DO want people to know me.
 I also want to keep it light and not annoy people.
 I don't mind correcting people, and I absolutely don't mind mistakes, but there's a difference between people who I correct every once in a while because they slip up, and people who "know" but NEVER get it right.
 That type of correction is really hard, especially when they use the wrong pronoun over and over.
 I honestly don't know the right way to correct people sometimes, so then I just stop doing it, because I don't want to make THEM uncomfortable, and then I just leave feeling beat up and deflated.

 And remember, not all people are out with their pronouns/gender in all parts of their life (for lots of reasons), so make sure to get their OK first!